chimera-linux/cports/Packaging.md

    can be built for the current architecture.
 See "Architecture Patterns" below.
 * `broken` *(str)* If specified, the package will refuse to build.
 The value is a string that contains the reason why the package does not build.
+* `broken_symlinks` *(list)* A list of (possibly globbed) relative patterns matching what is allowed to be a broken symlink.
+This is preferrable to setting the brokenlinks option.
 * `build_style` *(str)* The build style used for the template.
 See the section about build styles for more details.
 * `build_wrksrc` *(str)* A subpath within `self.wrksrc` that is assumed to be